Obong2024/LITA-Capstone-Project-1/README.md

 ### My SQL: [download here](https://www.my-sql-enterprise.com/en-ng/)

-Write queries to extract key insights based on the following questions.
+Here I am required to Write queries to extract key insights based on the following questions.

 - retrieve the total sales for each product category.